-This module will provide an introductory overview of the principles and practice of qualitative research.
+- Qualitative Research Methods: Provides an introductory overview of the principles and practice of qualitative research.

-This module will provide students with the knowledge, insights and techniques relating to the more advanced aspects of qualitative research.
+- Advanced Qualitative Research Methods: Provides students with the knowledge, insights and techniques relating to the more advanced aspects of qualitative research.

-This module will introduce students to the nature and design of mixed methods research.
+- Mixed Methods in Health Research: Introduces students to the nature and design of mixed methods research.